-If you grow strawberries, you’ll have the very best fruit to choose from, but at the grocery store, look for baskets of locally-grown berries; otherwise, head to the farmer’s market and seek out firm, shiny, dark red strawberries that are free of mold and still have perky stems attached.
+If you grow strawberries, you’ll have the very best fruit to choose from, but at the grocery store, look for baskets of locally grown berries; otherwise, head to the farmer’s market and seek out firm, shiny, dark red strawberries that are free of mold and still have perky stems attached.
 Avoid any with a trace of mold; they’ll last for a few days, but to help prolong their shelf life, you can also give them a bath in hot (125°F) water.
 And try this trick for storing strawberries so they last longer:

 Or try one of these food storage containers specially designed to keep fruit and vegetables fresh for longer.

 The sweet and floral strawberry arguably tastes best when eaten straight out of one’s hand.
 But if you’re lucky enough to have a glut of them, we suggest using them in these super strawberry recipes, including both fruit desserts and savory berry recipes.

 Chopped strawberries macerated with sugar, orange zest, orange juice, mint, and rosemary makes for a delicious mixture that goes great with grilled apricots and angel food cake as a dessert, but would work just as well as a sweet-savory fruit salsa to pair with grilled meat or fish tacos.
 Get our Apricots and Herbed Strawberries with Angel Food Cake recipe.

 Related Reading: Why You Should Be Grilling Fruit This Summer